hugocruzz/Carbon_AI/README.md

 - Develop the API taking a string as input, interpret and returning the CO2 emissions of the product

 Future releases:
-- Takes into account multiple database for the CO2 emissions, like Agrybalise etc
+- Takes into account multiple database for the CO2 emissions, like Agrybalise, mobitool etc
-- Mass based calculation (as a parameter)
 - Chatbot that will ask the user for the product description and price
+- Ajouter couche AI pour interpreter l'input.
+- Use Top_n as arguments
 ### API parameters:
 Inputs:
 - product_description: string in which the product description is written